top of page

 Blue Sea and Brown Guns: Finding a Way Back to Cyprus

 The story strikes at the heart of who we are and how we are formed by the influences of our parents, our cultures and our family histories.
 It asks how we can let go of the past and move forward.
 The themes it explores, including war, prejudice and physical abuse, are heavy subjects, but BLUE SEA AND BROWN GUNS is told with warmth and a delight in the epicurean, depicting the often farcical nature of Mediterranean culture with a wry but loving sense of humour.
+The book will be published in German translation by mikrotext Verlag in Spring 2026.

 Links